-This program provides an integrated sequence of courses to promote the interaction of theory and practice.
-The program will also enhance clinical practice knowledge; expand assessment and clinical intervention skills; examine assessment and treatment needs of patients and their families; use a biopsychosocial-spiritual framework; provide opportunities to develop leadership skills; and explore the dilemmas in "caring" rather than "curing."
+This certificate program provides an integrated sequence of courses to promote the interaction of theory and practice.
+The program will also enhance clinical practice knowledge; expand assessment and clinical intervention skills; examine assessment and treatment needs of patients and their families; use a biopsychosocial-spiritual framework; and provide opportunities to develop leadership skills.

 Palliative and End-of-Life Care

 "The Post-Master’s Certificate Program in Palliative and End-of-Life Care is based on the belief that the people with whom we are privileged to work are the experts.
 Our approach to teaching echoes that collaborative belief, with faculty moving fluidly between the positions of ‘expert’ and ‘co-learner.’
 We are committed to creating a safe and respectful environment that acknowledges the role of practice wisdom and validates emotion and spirituality in the learning process."

 This certificate is comprised of four individual modules.
 All four modules are required to complete the certificate.
 Each module meets for between 15 and 20 total hours.
 The Program Calendar below describes the timetable for each module in detail.
 Note that the Leadership module is divided between two semesters.

 - An MSW and at least 2 years of post-Master's experience in or related to Palliative and End-of-Life Care (PELC) is required to apply to this program.
 We hope that students will draw from that experience while in the classroom setting.